Calling Poets in Manchester!

 For any more information please don’t hesitate to contact us.
 We would love for some Manchester writers to apply!

 United We Stream

-Manchester City of Literature are delighted to announce a new event featuring the city’s best poets and spoken word artists taking place on Sunday 31st May.
+Manchester City of Literature are delighted to announce a new event featuring the city’s best poets and spoken word artists that took place on Sunday 31st May 2020.

 Created in partnership with Contact and spoken word collective Young Identity, Our City Speaks is part of the ongoing performances by Greater Manchester’s United We Stream.

 United We Stream is an online showcase of the city’s best performers, musicians and DJs, and has already hosted performances from Mancunian cultural icons including New Order and Maxine Peake, as well as digital editions of some of Manchester’s biggest club nights.

 Our City Speaks was hosted by Contact Board member, City of Literature Community Engagement Manager and regular artist Reece Williams, and featured a mix of sets specially pre-recorded for the night, as well as solo artists appearing live at United We Stream’s studio located at The Met, Bury, which has been specially constructed for socially distanced live broadcasting.